relativitydev/relativity.testing.framework/README.md

   - RelativityOne current and preview versions
   - Relativity Server 2022 (12.1) and later
 - For general help and questions, please start a [Discussion](https://github.com/relativitydev/relativity.testing.framework/discussions).
 - For feature enhancements or bug reports, please create an [Issue](https://github.com/relativitydev/relativity.testing.framework/issues) using the respective template.
-For further information, see [How can I contribute](#how-can-i-contribute).
+For further information on how to contribute, see [CONTRIBUTING.md](https://github.com/relativitydev/relativity.testing.framework/blob/master/CONTRIBUTING.md).

 ## Build Tasks